Miyagi: Don't know. First time you, first time me.

 Unlike with an Anti-Mentor, he's actually competent, and obviously doesn't need the training or testing he didn't get, either because of his natural talent or from having been Taught by Experience by the time this is revealed.

-Compare Anti-Mentor, where the "expert" is faking it (or is just very bad at teaching,) and Obsolete Mentor, who did have the training, but hasn't stayed up-to-date.
-Compare and contrast Back-Alley Doctor, where being an uncertified expert (in medicine) makes one hard to practice it openly, unlike in this trope.
+Compare Anti-Mentor, where the "expert" is faking it (or is just very bad at teaching,) and Obsolete Mentor, who did have the training but hasn't stayed up to date.
+Compare and contrast Back-Alley Doctor, in which being an uncertified expert (in medicine) makes one hard to practice it openly, unlike in this trope.
+See also I'm Not a Doctor, but I Play One on TV, when the only claimed certification is acting the role of a fictional expert.

 Note: This trope only applies if the training or certification is expected within the context of the story, and its lack is a surprise or noted as unusual.

-- The titular Doctor Blackjack is a super-surgeon who charges ludicrous fees for his services.
+- The eponymous Doctor Black Jack of Black Jack is a Super Doc who charges ludicrous fees for his services.
 A Running Gag is how other characters remark how he is an unlicensed doctor, and some plots are about how to make him get a license, which he always refuses.
-Then we find out WHY he refuses a medical license.
-Blackjack's in a vendetta against the corrupt officials which caused the death of his mother and disfigured his face.
-The money he charged goes to fund his revenge schemes, and taking the Hippocratic Oath would prevent him from exacting his revenge.
+Then we find out why he refuses a medical license: he has a vendetta against the corrupt officials who caused the death of his mother and disfigured his face.
+The money he charges goes to fund his revenge schemes, and taking the Hippocratic Oath would prevent him from exacting his revenge.

 - Marvel Comics' villain Doctor Doom attended college in upstate New York alongside Reed Richards.
 Doom's experiments in transdimensional shifting blew up his dorm room and got him expelled before he'd attained a degree.
 Nevertheless, Doom's raw intellect has transformed feudal Latveria into a showpiece of Europe.
 Further, Doom studied the arcane arts, seeking to free his gypsy witch mother's soul from the lower netherworld.
 He has accomplished this with help from Doctor Strange, who privately conceded that Doom is qualified to become a Sorceror Supreme, despite never having trained under a master mage.

-- Fowler from Chicken Run is believed to have been a pilot in the RAF and serves as an advisor; it turn out he was really the squadron mascot.
-When questioned about this he is confused that anybody ever thought he was a pilot in the first place: he is a chicken, the RAF does not have chicken pilots.
+- Fowler from Chicken Run is believed to have been a pilot in the RAF and serves as an advisor; it turns out he was really the squadron mascot.
+When questioned about this he is confused that anybody ever thought he was a pilot in the first place: he's a chicken, the RAF does not have chicken pilots!
+Despite this and in line with this trope, he manages to both help the chickens build a functional plane and successfully pilot it.

 - In The Matrix Revolutions, when Captain Mifune is dying and tells the kid that's been assisting him to pilot his mecha, the kid claims he never finished the training for it.
 Mifune replies that he never did either.